 Note: Silica supplements (or more specifically Potassium silicate) will raise the pH of your water, so you may need to use a little bit extra PH Down.
 Learn more about pH.

-When growing cannabis hydroponically (and to a lesser extent when growing in soil or coco) it's very easy for your roots to start running into problems like root rot when the temperature starts getting too high.
+Not only does heat bother your plants above ground, but the roots may also become diseased.
+When growing cannabis hydroponically (and to a lesser extent when growing in soil or coco) it’s very easy for your roots to start running into problems like root rot when the temperature starts getting too high.

 So it’s sort of a double-whammy for plants grown hydroponically when it gets too hot in the grow room: they’re getting less oxygen AND becoming more vulnerable to root rot.